fkie-cad/FACT_core/INSTALL.md

 ### APT

 `apt` is usually called via `sudo` in our installation scripts.
-While `apt` honors the previously set `*_PROXY` environment variables, `sudo` is configured on some distributions to drop them upon privilege escalation.
+While `apt` honors the previously set `*_PROXY` environment variables, `sudo` is configured on some distributions to drop them upon privilege elevation.
 You have two options to fix this issue.